Tell me about the course....

 - You will train in two different schools

 - We will prepare you to teach ages 11-16 with post-16 enhancement

 - You will have a visit to a primary school

-- You will also visit a special school
+- You will also visit a special educational needs school

 - General Professional Studies takes place every Thursday morning